Sigrid (singer)

-Sigrid Solbakk Raabe (born 5 September 1996), known mononymously as Sigrid, is a Norwegian singer-songwriter.
+Sigrid Solbakk Raabe (born 5 September 1996), known mononymously as Sigrid, is a Norwegian singer and songwriter.
 She has released three studio albums, Sucker Punch (2019), How to Let Go (2022), and There's Always More That I Could Say (2025).
-Both her debut and sophomore album reached the top of the charts in Norway as well as reaching the top 5 in the United Kingdom.
+Both her debut and second album reached the top of the charts in Norway as well as reaching the top 5 in the United Kingdom.
 She has also released three EPs.

 Early life

 Sigrid Solbakk Raabe was born in Ålesund to Håkon Raabe and Anette Sølberg Solbakk on 5 September 1996.
 She has two older siblings, a brother, Tellef, who is also a musician, and a sister, Johanne.
 At her first performance, in kindergarten, she had to be pulled off the stage after crying.
 She began playing the piano at age 7 and began singing at age 13.
-When she was 13, she performed a version of Nirvana's "Smells Like Teen Spirit".
+When she was 13, she performed a version of Nirvana's 'Smells Like Teen Spirit'.
 In her early youth, she planned to become a teacher or lawyer or journalist, thinking a career in music would be too uncertain.

 In her first year of high school, she realized that music was more than just a hobby.
 When she was 17, she and her sister Johanne started a band called Sala Says Mhyp, which was named after their late cat, Sala.
 After finishing high school in Ålesund, Sigrid moved to Bergen for its indie music scene, living in a shared flat with her brother and friends.
 She began studying comparative politics at university, but soon dropped out to pursue her music career.

 Career

-2012–2015: Career beginnings
+2012–2015: Career Beginnings

-At the age of 16 she wrote her first song, "Sun", after her brother, Tellef Raabe, who is also a musician, told her to stop performing cover versions of Adele songs at performances and challenged her to write a song that she could perform at one of his gigs.
-In 2013, she released "Sun" as her debut single.
+At the age of 16 she wrote her first song, 'Sun', after her brother, Tellef Raabe, who is also a musician, told her to stop performing cover versions of Adele songs at performances and challenged her to write a song that she could perform at one of his gigs.
+In 2013, she released 'Sun' as her debut single.
 The song received airplay on Norwegian radio stations.
 She signed to Petroleum Records the following year and performed at festivals such as Øyafestivalen.
+After the success of 'Sun', Sigrid went on to release two other singles, 'Two Fish' in 2013 and 'Known You Forever' in 2014.
+These three singles are currently unavailable for purchase on digital storefronts, but can be found on YouTube along with many other unreleased works by Sigrid.